walkacross/learn_cpp_in_30_minutes/05_memory_model_and_namespace/05_a_storage_duration_scope_and_linkage.md

 c++ offers many choices for storing data in memory. you have choices for how long data remainas in memory(**storage duration**) and choice for which parts of a program have access to data(**scope and linkage**)

 ## 1.1 storage duration
-c++ uses thress separate schemes (four under c++11) for storing data, and the schemes differ in how long they preserve data in memory:
+c++ uses thress separate schemes (four under c++11) for storing data, and the schemes differ in how long they preserve data in memory. more concrete, A variable’s duration determines when it is created and destroyed.

 * 1 **Automatoc storage duration** --- variables declared inside a function definition (include function parameters) have automatic storage duration.   they are created when program execution enters the function or block in which they are defined, and the memory used for them is freed when execution leaves the funtion or block.